This is the second part of a long-form post. You can find the first part HERE.

 My old mahogany bench not only bears the marks of age and use, it also reflects the character and craftsmanship of the one who created this shapely practical thing.
-And the old-style steel stapler pays homage to old ways, celebrating a long-gone era and a quality of workmanship that might be in danger of being lost or forgotten.
+And the old-style steel stapler pays homage to old ways.
+It celebrates a long-gone era and a quality of workmanship that are in danger of being lost or forgotten.

 I wonder if old things might slow me down, perhaps just a little bit.
-I wonder if they could persuade me to pay attention to a moment, to savour an experience or even to do one thing at a time—a novel idea.
+I wonder if they could persuade me to pay attention to a moment in time, to savour an experience or even to do one thing at a time.
+What a novel idea.

 And I’ve noticed that even if mid-century modern is not to someone’s taste, the old-style replicas still catch their attention, slowing them down to admire the choice timbers or run a hand over their beautiful lines.
 The elegance and quality of this furniture seems to appeal to something deep inside, something that responds to beauty and excellence.

 Several weeks ago I found myself at an exhibition in the Art Gallery of New South Wales, utterly mesmerised by old Dutch masterpieces from the 17th century—from Rembrandt, Vermeer and others.
 These artworks are considered national treasures of the Netherlands.